New limits on Anomalous Spin-Spin Interactions

 We report the results of a new search for long range spin-dependent interactions using a Rb -$^{21}$Ne atomic comagnetometer and a rotatable electron spin source based on a SmCo$_{5}$ magnet with an iron flux return.
 By looking for signal correlations with the orientation of the spin source we set new constrains on the product of the pseudoscalar electron and neutron couplings $g^e_p g^n_p/\hbar c<1.7\times10^{-14}$ and on the product of their axial couplings $g^e_A g^n_A/\hbar c<5\times10^{-42}$ to a new particle with a mass of less than about $1~\mu$eV.
 Our measurements improve by about 2 orders of magnitude previous constraints on such spin-dependent interactions.

 Long range interactions between spin-polarized objects are dominated by photon-mediated magnetic forces.
 Additional long range forces may exist if there are new light or massless particles beyond the Standard Model.
-For example, such new forces arise from exchange of pseudoscalar axions or axion-like particles ~\cite{moody1984new}, from spin-1 paraphotons or light $Z'$ bosons ~\cite{dobrescu2006spin}; from exchange of ``unparticles" \cite{Georgi2007,Liao2007}, dynamical breaking of local Lorentz invariance \cite{Arkani-Hamed2005}, or propagating torsion in modified gravity \cite{Hammond1995,Naville1982}.
-In many of these models significant long-range interactions appear only when both objects are spin-polarized, for example for axion-like particles without a $\bar{\theta }$ term \cite{moody1984new}, or for paraphotons with dimension-6 operator coupling to fermions \cite{dobrescu2006spin}.
+For example, such new forces arise from exchange of pseudoscalar axions or axion-like particles ~\cite{moody1984new}, from spin-1 paraphotons or light $Z'$ bosons ~\cite{dobrescu2006spin,safronova2018search}; from exchange of ``unparticles" \cite{Georgi2007,Liao2007}, dynamical breaking of local Lorentz invariance \cite{Arkani-Hamed2005}, or propagating torsion in modified gravity \cite{Hammond1995,Naville1982}.
+In many of these models significant long-range interactions appear only when both objects are spin-polarized, for example for axion-like particles without a $\bar{\theta }$ term \cite{moody1984new}, or for paraphotons-- massless gauge boson with dimension-6 operator coupling to fermions \cite{dobrescu2006spin}.
+Overall, search for axion or axion-like particle is of particular interest since they are candidates to explain the unexpected small level of CP violation in QCD or the nature of dark matter.

 Experimental searches for anomalous spin-spin interactions were first discussed by Ramsey \cite{ramsey1979tensor} and have been performed using a variety of systems, including atomic comagnetometers \cite{aleksandrov1983restriction,vasilakis2009limits}, trapped ions \cite{wineland1991search,kotler2015constraints}, spin-polarized pendulums \cite{heckel2013limits,terrano2015short}, polarized geoelectrons \cite{hunter2013using}, and NMR spectroscopy \cite{ansel1985restrictions,ledbetter2013constraints}.
 Such experiments typically use a ``spin source"-- a large collection of spin-polarized fermions and a ``spin sensor"-- a sensitive system for measurement of the resulting shifts in spin energy levels.
 Nuclear spin sensors typically have good energy resolution due to long spin coherence times of nuclear spin ensembles.
 Therefore, it is natural to combine a nuclear spin detector, similar to the one used \cite{,vasilakis2009limits}, with a permanent magnet spin source that provides the highest density of polarized electron spins, as used in \cite{heckel2013limits,terrano2015short}.